local-ch/lhs/docs/items.md

 An item is a concrete record.
 It can be part of another proxy like collection.

 You can access data by using dot operator `item.name_of_attribte_you_wanna_access`.
 Sometimes data gets converted when accessed.
-For example in case of parsable dates you will receive a Date or DateTime rather than a useless string.
+For example in case of parsable dates you will receive a Date or DateTime.

 ## Setter